kekyo/IL2C/README.md

 ## What's this?

-* IL2C is a project for step-by-step designing and video recording.
+* IL2C is a translator implementation of .NET intermediate language to C language, and the project for step-by-step designing and video recording.

+* IL2C's implementation priorities:
+  * Better predictability for runtime cost.
+  * Better code portability.

 * Public YouTube recorded videos: ["Making archive IL2C play list"](http://bit.ly/2xtu4MH)
   * "How to create IL2C or same tool of IL2CPP?
 This video contains pure design process through concept and details."